caffeinepills/mdframeedit/README.md

 If you want to build yourself, you can do so via Pyinstaller: pyinstaller MDFrameEditor.spec

-Download for a Windows version is provided.
+Download for a Windows version is provided

+1.3:
+Add: You can now load multi-sheet images and data.
+Add: You can now export new multi-sheets and single sheets.
+Fix: Crash when changing frame index numbers.

+1.2:
+* Fix: Collapsable accidentally combining if there was just 1 other direction that matched.

 1.1:
 * Fix: The original of a copy is no longer set as a copy preventing copy loop.